sptankard/digitalsecuritycurriculum/digsec-intro.rst

 components in the system.
 The old adage that "a chain is only as strong as its weakest link" applies to security too: The system as a whole is only as strong as the weakest component.
-For example, the best door lock is of no use if you have cheap window latches.
+For example, the best door lock is of no use if you have weak window latches.
 Encrypting your email so it won't get intercepted in transit won't protect the confidentiality of that email if you store an unencrypted copy on your laptop and your laptop is stolen.
 That doesn't mean you